YW767486516/AspNetCore.Docs/aspnetcore/grpc/clientfactory.md

 });
 ```

-The gRPC client type is registered as transient with DI.
-The client can now be injected and consumed directly in types create by DI.
-ASP.NET Core MVC controllers, SignalR hubs and gRPC services are all places where gRPC clients can automatically be injected:
+The gRPC client type is registered as transient with dependency injection (DI).
+The client can now be injected and consumed directly in types created by DI.
+ASP.NET Core MVC controllers, SignalR hubs and gRPC services are places where gRPC clients can automatically be injected:

 ```csharp
 public class AggregatorService : Aggregator.AggregatorBase